freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/05-back-end-development-and-apis/back-end-development-and-apis-projects/url-shortener-microservice.md

 # --description--

-Costruisci un'app JavaScript full-stack che sia funzionalmente simile a questa: <a href="https://url-shortener-microservice.freecodecamp.rocks" target="_blank" rel="noopener noreferrer nofollow">https://url-shortener-microservice.freecodecamp.rocks/</a>.
-Lavorare su questo progetto ti porterà a scrivere il tuo codice utilizzando uno dei seguenti metodi:
+Build a full stack JavaScript app that is functionally similar to this: <a href="https://url-shortener-microservice.freecodecamp.rocks" target="_blank" rel="noopener noreferrer nofollow">https://url-shortener-microservice.freecodecamp.rocks</a>.
+Working on this project will involve you writing your code using one of the following methods:

--   Clonare <a href="https://github.com/freeCodeCamp/boilerplate-project-urlshortener/" target="_blank" rel="noopener noreferrer nofollow">questa repository GitHub</a> e completare il tuo progetto localmente.
+-   Clone <a href="https://github.com/freeCodeCamp/boilerplate-project-urlshortener/" target="_blank" rel="noopener noreferrer nofollow">this GitHub repo</a> and complete your project locally.
 -   Use <a href="https://gitpod.io/?autostart=true#https://github.com/freeCodeCamp/boilerplate-project-urlshortener/" target="_blank" rel="noopener noreferrer nofollow">our Gitpod starter project</a> to complete your project.
 -   Usare un costruttore di siti di tua scelta per completare il progetto.
 Assicurati di incorporare tutti i file del nostro repository GitHub.

 # --instructions--

-**SUGGERIMENTO:** Non dimenticare di utilizzare un middleware di analisi del body per gestire le richieste POST.
-Inoltre, potrai utilizzare la funzione `dns.lookup(host, cb)` dal modulo core `dns` per verificare un URL inviato.
+**HINT:** Do not forget to use a body parsing middleware to handle the POST requests.
+Also, you can use the function `dns.lookup(host, cb)` from the `dns` core module to verify a submitted URL.

 # --hints--